k-kaps/sudoku-solver/README.md

 # Sudoku Solver

-This is the GitHub repository for the Sudoku Solver, a software that used tradiitional computer vision techniques to read a Sudoku from an image, and then uses the backtracking algorithm to solve the Sudoku.
+This is the GitHub repository for the Sudoku Solver, a software that used traditional computer vision techniques to read a Sudoku from an image, and then uses the backtracking algorithm to solve the Sudoku.

 ## Images
 <p align="center">